bansal-hardik/bansal-hardik.github.io/README.md

 ### **ENGINEER (DOTNET CORE DEVELOPER)**

 ### NAGARRO INDIA SOFTWARE PVT, LTD
 Worked on the domain of Investment Banking BackOffice responsible for developing, and improving the functionality and analysis of the functional impact of the Corporate Actions Service.
 Problem-solving and Optimizing ability.
-Currently pursuing Masters of Technology in CS with Specialization in Analytics

 ---

 ## Education

 ### **National Institute of Technology , Delhi**
-### Mtech Computer Science (2022 - 2024(Persuing))
+### Mtech - Computer Science (2022 - 2024(Persuing))
 GPA 8.8

 ### **Dr. A.P.J Abdul Kalam Technical**
-### BTech Computer Science (2016 - 2020)
+### BTech - Computer Science (2016 - 2020)
 GPA 8.34

 ---